Holocephali: Clasping organs

 In modern chimaera males, the cephalic clasper (also called the cephalic tenaculum) is a tooth-bearing, unpaired cartilaginous structure on the top of the head that is used to grab females during mating.
 The clasper has been hypothesized to be derived from the upper jaw, and is equipped with whorls of hook-like teeth that vary in morphology between species and which are similar to the teeth of sharks.
 It can be flexed and retracted into a pocket on the head.
-In some extinct holocephalans such as Helodus simplex, myriacanthoids, Psammodus and Traquairius nudus the males also possessed extremely long cephalic claspers, which in some taxa are as long as the skull and rostrum.
+In some extinct holocephalans such as Helodus simplex, myriacanthoids, Psammodus and Traquairius nudus the males possessed extremely long cephalic claspers, which in some taxa are as long as the skull and rostrum.
 Similar, albeit paired structures are present in the genera Harpagofututor and Harpacanthus, which likely served a similar grabbing purpose.
 The presence or absence of these structures varies even among closely related taxa, and it is thought that cephalic claspers have appeared separately in multiple holocephalan groups.

 In chimaeras and some related groups the males also possess prepelvic tenaculae.
 These are paired, skeletally supported, retractable structures that protrude in front of the pelvic fins and are used during mating.
 In chimaeras these are covered in tooth-like denticles.
 Similar, hook-like organs (termed tenacular hooks) are known in some iniopterygian males, but these are convergently evolved and not homologous to those in chimaeras.